isa56k/fuzzyDuck/README.md

               ./fuzzyDuck installUpD0g                              <- Installs upD0g launch Daemon to run after reboot / panic
               ./fuzzyDuck removeUpD0g                               <- Removes upD0g launch Daemon

-              I also tired to get it to send you an iMessage on finding a crash log but havent got it working yet.
+              I also want to get it to send you an iMessage on finding a crash log but havent got it working yet.